F3RULLO14/sat-algo-nbr-detection/README.md

 ## How to

-The script can be ran from the command line or included in a project as an import.
+The project can be ran from the command line or imported for personal use.

 ### Command line

-*Only calculate values for a single COG*
+*Can NOT compare NBR values over time.*

 The python script can be ran from the command line.
 Two arguments are required, an input and output file path, name.